michaelklishin/pantomime/README.md

 ### Metadata and Text Extraction

-`pantomime.extract` provides two functions for extracting metadata, content, and embedded files from from byte arrays, java.io.InputStream and java.net.URL instances as well as filenames as strings and java.io.File instances.
-The functions differ in how they handle embedded documents.
+`pantomime.extract` provides two functions for extracting metadata, content, and embedded files from byte arrays, java.io.InputStream and java.net.URL instances as well as filenames as strings and java.io.File instances.
+The extraction functions differ in how they handle embedded documents.

 `pantomime.extract/parse` takes as its single argument any of the types mentioned above.
 It returns a map containing all the metadata